Are you looking for a Dandy aligners review so you can figure out if this is the best brand for you?

 Is Dandy the best for me?

-This decision is between you and your Dandy dentist, but you may be a good candidate for Dandy if you:
+This decision is between you and your Dandy dentist, but there are some basic criteria that can help you figure out if you are a good candidate for treatment with Dandy.

 - Have mild to complex malocclusion

 - Want the convenience of fewer in-office visits

 - Desire in-person supervision of treatment

 Once known as Orthly aligners, Dandy is a brand of invisible braces that can help you achieve the straight smile that you want.
 Innovative technology and ultra-clear aligners, combined with a hybrid approach to in-office and remote supervision means that you pay less for quality, effective treatment.

 You can find a Dandy dentist now by calling 800-794-7437 and speaking to a live operator who will match you to a dentist in your area.
 And if Dandy isn't the brand for you, there are a few other reliable options, including Candid, Byte, NewSmile, and ALIGNERCO.

 Do Dandy aligners work?

 Dandy aligners work for many people who have mild to moderate malocclusion, and even in some more complex cases as well.
 Your Dandy dentist can tell you if you're a good candidate for treatment.